 Owner/operator and small-town Northern Ontario native, Matthew Finateri, officially started Tulip Baroo back in 2012.
 At the time, he had been baking part-time from his home kitchen, supplying a small amount of products to a local coffee shop.
 Matthew has always been a foodie and a hobbyist in the kitchen and eventually found that his long-endeavored entrepreneurial spirit combined with his love for creating good food was taking centre stage in his ambitions.
-From that, Tulip Baroo was born.
-Over the years as the demand has grown, so has the need for kitchen space.
-In the summer of 2014, Tulip Baroo made the move and took up residence in it’s current Water Street location.
+Sooner than later,, Tulip Baroo was born.
+Over the years, Tulip Baroo has evolved from a tiny, part-time home-based wholesale operation, to a small 300 sq. ft. production kitchen, to a retail store-front bakery and café.

 WHAT THE HECK DOES “TULIP BAROO” EVEN MEAN?

 Your guess is as good as ours.
 Tulip Baroo is the name of a track from the 1999 album, The Gay Parade, by psychedelic indie-pop glam rockers, of Montreal.
 The Gay Parade was a concept album filled with an eclectic list of instruments, playful & quirky lyrics, mystical characters and hella catchy melodies.
 It’s been referred to as the Sgt.
 Pepper of the indie world.
 We think it’s an awfully cool album… and hope that you do too.
 Listen here!

 ARE TULIP BAROO PRODUCTS SAFE FOR THOSE WITH CELIAC DISEASE?

 Some of the flours that we use have been processed in facilities that also process wheat flours.
 Because of this, these ingredients contain wheat allergen warnings on their labels.
 For more information on this, please view our Disclaimer.

 Yes!
 You can find some of our “grab and go” items, like cookies, brownies, and cupcakes at the following establishments.